-In 1953, Norman Chernick partnered with fellow attorney Bob Collins and opened an 800 sq. ft. camera store on the southeast corner of Washington and Walnut Street in downtown Green Bay, Wisconsin.
-With its downtown location, the business attracted police officers and firemen, doctors, lawyers and other downtown business workers.
+In 1953, Norman Chernick partnered with fellow attorney Bob Collins and opened an 800 sq. ft. camera store on the southeast corner of Washington and Walnut Street in downtown Green Bay, Wis.
+With its downtown location, the business attracted police officers, firemen, doctors, lawyers and other downtown business workers.
 By building these relationships and with a strong sense of community involvement, Camera Corner’s business grew and in 1960, moved kitty corner to the northwest corner of Washington and Walnut Street.
 In the early 60s, Camera Corner was one of the first retailers to open on Military Avenue in the new frontier on the west side of Green Bay in the Beacon Center.
-The west side served as a great second location for almost 30 years when it was closed as the business model changed to more outside sales and commercial business.
+The west side served as a great second location for almost 30 years until it was closed as the business model changed to more outside sales and commercial business.

 Rick Chernick is often quoted as saying, “We aren’t the best because we are the oldest; we are the oldest because we are the best!”
 Camera Corner Connecting Point stands by three mottos: work hard, care, and have fun!